codeserk/website/content/posts/challenge/given-an-n-x-n-array-rotate-it-90-degrees-without-making-a-new-array.md

 ![](challenge/given-an-n-x-n-array-rotate-it-90-degrees-without-making-a-new-array/notes-2)

-It gets more interesting when we have more higher `n`:
+It gets more interesting when we have a higher `n`:

 ![](challenge/given-an-n-x-n-array-rotate-it-90-degrees-without-making-a-new-array/notes-3)